warblo001/Events/README.md

 # Private-Events

-This project is about building a exclusive events site where users can sign up with a username, create and attend events.
+This project is about building an exclusive events site where users can sign up with a username, create and attend events.

 ## Events project features: